What to Do After a Car Accident?

 You never know how a car accident case is going to play out.
 Even if it is clear to you what happened and who was at fault, you do not know what the other party will say or do.
 So, it is essential to protect yourself.
 The best way to do this is to collect evidence.
 Think of what you would need to recreate the scene.

 One of the best things you can do is take pictures.
-Take pictures of your vehicle, the other driver’s vehicle, and any property damage.
-Do not forget to get pictures of the full vehicle, not just damaged areas but the other driver’s license plate.
+Take pictures of your vehicle, the other driver’s vehicle, including their license plate, and any property damage.
+Do not forget to get pictures of the full vehicle, not just damaged areas.
 Talk to witnesses and get their contact information.
-Your attorney or the insurance company may want to talk to them if you disagree about the events leading up to and after the accident.
+Your attorney or the insurance company may want to talk to them if there is any dispute about the events leading up to and after the accident.

 Motor vehicle accidents are the leading cause of spinal cord injuries and the leading cause of traumatic brain injuries requiring hospitalization.
+These are injuries that are not always immediately noticeable after a crash.
 Even if you feel fine after a car accident, seek medical attention.
-Spinal cord injuries and traumatic brain injuries may not present symptoms right away, and early treatment may help prevent permanent injury.
+Although spinal cord injuries and traumatic brain injuries may not present symptoms right away, early treatment may help prevent permanent injury.

 After an accident, a doctor can review your symptoms and do a thorough examination.
-After a serious event such as an accident, it is better to be over-cautious than not take appropriate action and end up with more serious injuries.
+It is better to be over-cautious than to not take appropriate action and end up with more serious injuries.
+Your Michigan No-Fault insurance must pay for this hospital visit, so do not delay treatment based on cost.

 After your initial appointment, you need to attend any follow-up care.
 Not only is follow-up care an important part of your recovery, but it will also become a key part of your car accident case if you decide to take legal action.
 As you attend your appointments, keep a record of where you go, who you see, and any referrals or prescriptions ordered.